beca-g/CV/README.md

 ### Thrives under pressure

-When the dust from the pandemic settled and business at Misfit Fashion started to pick up again, I returned after being on furlough, alongside my manager.
+When the dust from the pandemic settled and business at Misfit Fashions started to pick up again, I returned after being on furlough, alongside my manager.
 We went from a seven-person team to just two.
 Despite the heavy workload and pressure we successfully maintained all accounts.
 I took control of all new business, producing up to 350,000 garments a week - just 30% less than pre-pandemic.
 My positive, can-do attitude paired with my strong organisational and time management allowed me to excel at handling this large, stressful workload alone.

+### Drive

+I’m highly motivated, and unafraid of a challenge.
+I completed the 12-week Makers Academy coding bootcamp as a remote student which required an incredible amount discipline, focus and a large dose of self-belief.

-### Communication and Teamwork
+### Communication

-My excellent communication and team-working skills strengthened whilst working in my previous roles.
-Working across multiple accounts and collections required liaising with many internal and external teams.
-Keeping everyone updated was a daily task for me and essential to keep the business moving without fault.
-At least once a week I would send a full update to all needed.
+I am an excellent communicator and team player.
+For many years I have worked in ever-changing teams across multiple accounts and collections.
+When a team changes regularly the ability to communicate the priority, current state and the unique challenges is an essential skill to keep the business moving without fault.

 ## Experience

-**Misfit Fashion** | APR19 - SEPT20
+**Misfit Fashions** | APR19 - SEPT20
 _Account Manager_

 - Overseeing and managing product life cycle, from inception to delivery.